Kidnapping of Jaycee Dugard: Reunion and afterward

 Dugard's aunt, Tina Dugard, and a former business associate of the Garridos, Cheyvonne Molino, have commented that Dugard's children looked healthy.
-Tina said that upon her meeting them after their escape, they "always appeared and behaved like normal kids".
+Tina said that upon meeting them after their escape, they "always appeared and behaved like normal kids".
 Molino said of the times that she met them while they were captive "that in her presence the girls never acted robotically" and did not wear unusual clothing.

 In the days following Dugard's return, her stepfather confirmed that Dugard and her daughters were in good health and intelligent, their reunion was going well, and they were proceeding slowly.
 He said Dugard had developed a significant emotional bond with Garrido, and the two daughters cried when they learned of their father's arrest.
 Tina Dugard reported that the daughters are clever, articulate, and curious girls.

 Ernie Allen, president of the National Center for Missing and Exploited Children, said Dugard's reappearance is an important event for families of other long-term missing children because it shows that hope remains even in long-term cases.
 Abduction survivor Elizabeth Smart has stressed the importance of focusing on the future with a positive attitude as an effective approach to accepting what has happened.
 Shawn Hornbeck, another abduction survivor, also commented on the case, noting: "Coming out of what she's had to endure is like entering a new world.
 It's like a door has opened for her and she's emerged from a world that's black and white into one that's full of color."
 He opined that the reason Dugard never escaped of her own accord was that she was brainwashed.
 He further offered insight into post-abduction life, saying that feelings of anger are normal for survivors and that therapy can enable them to move on with their lives.

 Three weeks after her release, Dugard asked for the pets that were raised in the home.
 On October 14, 2009, People magazine published the first verified photo of Jaycee Dugard as an adult on its cover.
 Dugard's memoir, A Stolen Life: A Memoir, was published on July 12, 2011, by Simon & Schuster, to positive reviews.

-Dugard began animal-assisted therapy with horses, an activity she shared with her mother Terry, and her sister Shayna.
+Dugard began animal-assisted therapy with horses, an activity she shared with her mother Terry and her sister Shayna.

 Police investigations

 Following the arrest, police searched the Garrido house extensively for evidence of other crimes.
 Because Garrido had access to his neighbor's house, it was also searched for evidence.
 Police also searched the homes and business of one of Garrido's printing business clients.
-Police agencies from Hayward and Dublin, California, conducted searches of the Garridos' property for evidence pertaining missing girls from those communities but did not find any.
+Police agencies from Hayward and Dublin, California, conducted searches of the Garridos' property for evidence pertaining to missing girls from those communities but did not find any.
 In July 2011, Hayward police announced that Garrido has not been eliminated as a suspect and is still a person of interest in the abduction case of Michaela Garecht.
 Garecht was kidnapped in 1988 and Hayward is 55 mi from the Garridos' Antioch home.